 The short answer is yes.
 The longer answer is the explanation of why this is the case.
 The immense heat of roasting breaks down sugars and amino acids into carbon dioxide.
 In the first few days, the build-up of CO2 can significantly affect brewing, which makes it much harder to get a tasty cup.

-So we learned that resting is needed, then how long do we need to rest freshly roasted beans for?
+So, we learned that resting is needed, then how long should we rest freshly roasted coffee beans for?

 That depends primarily on the origin of the beans, the roast profile (Light / Medium / Dark), and the brewing method the beans will be used for.
 We recommend that you rest espresso beans at least 5 days after the roasting date.
 For pour over and drip we recommend at least 4 days.
 Believe it or not, some coffee beans peak after 2 to 3 weeks.
 Darker roasts need to rest longer since there is a higher build up of CO2 .